isaac-campbell-smith/resume/README.md

  **Data Analyst Consultant | Leafly**

   > July 2020 - Present,  Seattle, WA

   <ul>
-  	<li> Wrote Python scraping scripts to gather higher quality data than what is readily available through Libsyn platform </li>
-    <li> Built PyMC3 models to identify likely changes in when listenership significantly increased and decreased </li>
+  	<li> Built Tableau dashboards and statistical models to identify significant changes & trends in listenership for non-technical audience </li>
+    <li> Wrote Python scripts to transfer streaming data stored on multiple AWS S3 and to SQL Database </li>
     <li> Proposed several useful content and format changes be made based on past and current trends and collaborated with social media producer for listener survey about recent downturn in listenership  </li>
+    <li> Proposed several content and format changes based on data insights, resulting in increased downloads • Collaborated with social media producer to develop new KPIs </li>
   </ul>

  **Database Engineer | Fuel & Ox**